Skip to main content

 • “The extra challenge mode adds a bit more replay value to it, but once you've unlocked every character and finished that, there's not much here outside of going for high scores.”

-• “It still has its own replayability, with the challenge of unlocking the remaining two characters and the other four stronger variants, which are sadly just reskins of the four main characters.”
+• “It still has its own replayability, being unlocking the 2 remaining characters and the other 4 stronger variants, which are sadly just reskins of the 4 main characters.”

 • grinding